Scalable quantum eraser for superconducting integrated circuits: Results and discussion

-\emph{Resetting time analysis.}-- We observed that an unrefined optimization of the resetting time can be done through a simple and suitable choice of the coupling strengths $g_{\mathrm{qc}}$ of the couplers with the qubit $q_{0}$, the qubit-resonator coupling $g_{r}$, and the resonator dissipation rate $\kappa$.
-Therefore, it is timely to discuss now some conditions to be considered before any approach to compute the optimal resetting time.
-In fact, the time scales of interest to our device are the decay time of the resonator, given by $\tau_{\mathrm{red}} \sim \kappa^{-1}$, and the exchange time between the qubit $q_{2}$ and the resonator, given by $\tau_{\mathrm{exc}} \sim |g_{r}|^{-1}$.
-In this part of the device, it is important to avoid a coherent backflow of information from the resonator to the qubit $q_{2}$, leading the system dynamics to a non-Markovian regime which will negatively affect the resetting performance of the device.
+Once the controllable aspect of our device is demonstrated, we will now discuss the reset's efficiency and speed.
+Through our simulations, we have observed that an unrefined optimization of the resetting time can be done through a simple and suitable choice of the coupling strengths $g_{\mathrm{qc}}$ of the couplers with the qubit $q_{0}$, the qubit-resonator coupling $g_{r}$, and the resonator dissipation rate $\kappa$.
+Therefore, it is timely to discuss some conditions to be considered before any approach to computing the optimal resetting time.
+In fact, the time scales of interest to our device are the decay time of the resonator, given by $\tau_{\mathrm{red}} \sim \kappa^{-1}$, and the exchange time between the qubit $q_{0}$ and the resonator, given by $\tau_{\mathrm{exc}} \sim |g_{r}|^{-1}$.
+In this part of the device, it is important to avoid a coherent backflow of information from the resonator to the qubit $q_{0}$, leading the system dynamics to a non-Markovian regime, which will negatively affect the resetting performance of the device.
 For example, such a coherent backflow can be observed in Figs.~\SubFig{Fig:Device}{c-d} through the oscillations of the qubits and resonator populations.
-Therefore, a first condition to be considered is the weak coupling regime of $q_0$ and resonator, expressed by the relation $\abs{g_\text{r}}<\kappa$.
-We also can state the additional condition $g_\text{qc}<g_\text{r}$ for the couplings strengths, in order to mitigate information backflow from the qubit $q_0$ to the coupler $c_1$.
+Therefore, the first condition to be considered is the weak coupling regime of $q_0$ and the resonator, expressed by the relation $\abs{g_\mathrm{r}}<\kappa$.
+We also can state the additional condition $g_\mathrm{qc}<g_\mathrm{r}$ for the coupling strengths in order to mitigate information backflow from the qubit $q_0$ to the coupler $c_1$.
 Likewise, when considering the resetting of qubit $q_2$, this last condition also helps to avoid the information backflow from the qubit $q_0$ to the coupler $c_2$.
-From this preliminary discussion, enhancement in the resetting time is expected when $g_\text{qc}<g_\text{r}<\kappa$.
-This optimization strategy will be used soon, by dealing with the efficient reset of classes of states resilient against deletion.
+From this preliminary discussion, enhancement in the resetting time is expected when $g_\mathrm{qc}<g_\mathrm{r}<\kappa$.
+This optimization strategy will be used soon to deal with the efficient reset of classes of states that are resilient against deletion.